tjr214/cool-deploy/README.md

 - [x] Add support for custom Client-side environment variables
 - [x] Add support for custom Server-side environment variables
 - [ ] Setup and deploy a Plausible Analytics server on Coolify for OpenSaaS
+- [ ] Add command line options to control script a bit
+- [ ] Let script spin up and spin down the dev dB on Coolify via command line options
-- [ ] Add support for OpenSaaS 2.0 Deployments, Blog
+- [ ] Add support for OpenSaaS 2.0 Blog and Deployments
 - [ ] Maybe some cool little ASCII Art?